Chapter By-Laws of Lambda Chi Chapter of Tau Kappa Epsilon

 No social events at which alcohol is consumed will be permitted on school nights with the exception of socials approved by the Executive Council and tenants of the house on special occasions.

 Section 4.
 Parking: Parking arrangements will be assigned by house manager at the beginning of the school year and can be changed accordingly by house manager to accommodate new tenants as they move in.
 If guests park in the back and choose to stay parked for a night, a $5.00 fee will be billed to tenant whose guest parked in another tenants parking.
-Guests can park on weekends for free, if a spot is open and not being used by a tenant all weekend.
+With exception on certain persons agreed upon by chapter house residents.
+Guests can park on weekends for free if a spot is open and not being used by a tenant all weekend.
 Guests must be out of parking lot by noon on Sunday.

 Section 6.
 Clean-up.
 All members will be required to attend house clean-up on designated day that is voted upon.
 Unless cleared by house manager.
 Punishments will be decided by house manager and Prytanis.